GearJunkie knows a thing or two about knives. We’ve sorted through dozens of blades to bring you the best survival knives of 2022.

 I can hear the questions now: “What’s a knife with less than 3 inches of blade doing on a list of best survival knives?”
 But I’ve spent a lot of time with this particular knife, so hear me out.

-Named after a particularly vicious South American insect, this is one ($130) of the most popular offerings in ESEE’s USA-made line.
+Named after a particularly vicious South American insect, the Izula-II is one ($75) of the most popular offerings in ESEE’s USA-made line.
 It’s a short, thick chunk of 1095 high-carbon steel, with a thickly coated blade and removable Micarta handle scales.
 The drop-point blade features a flat grind, with just over 2.5 inches of sharpened edge.

 If you’re around any actual rivers, keep an eye on the Izula-II’s edge.
 The powder coating does a great job of protecting the rest of the blade, but the sharpening part is necessarily bare.
 Be sure to give it a wipe and dry before snapping it back into the sheath if you want to keep that 1095 pristine.